 However, such perfect ranking and classification of trajectory costs may not guarantee that the learned constraint is aligned with the true underlying constraint.
 As stated in Section~\ref{introduction}, BT model is designed for rank learning and it struggles with capturing absolute values or distribution.

-Shown in Figure~\ref{fig:distribution}, the difference between the true heavy-tailed distribution and the relatively symmetric one, learned by BT model, may lead to lower estimation of the cost expectation.
+As shown in Figure~\ref{fig:distribution}, the difference between the true heavy-tailed distribution and the relatively symmetric one, learned by the BT model, may lead to an underestimation of the cost expectation.
 Since the constraint is modeled in the expectation form $\mathbb{E}[C]\le d$, this underestimation may further loosen the safety constraint and eventually fail to guide the policy learning for true safety requirements.

 To address this constraint misalignment issue, we turn to use dead zone to mitigate the distribution difference.

 The dead zone is a region around the threshold with upper bound $\delta>0$.
 Instead of merely learning that unsafe trajectories with $\epsilon=0$ should have $\hat C > 0$, we encourage the model to induce higher costs $\hat C > \delta$ for unsafe trajectories, pushing cost on the right side of the threshold to distribute further.
 With the above updates, the safety loss is refined as follows: